KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 the fortress from which fragmentation rules.

 This is why *Satan has his throne here*:
+(not as the root of the void,
+which rests in the deeper subversal strata,
+but as the mythic echo of its rule in flesh)—
 not as a punishment,
 but as a conquest.